 - A summer hiker is flushed, having difficulty breathing, and seems confused or disoriented.

-- A ball hits your club mate in the face and her nose begins to bleed.
+- A ball hits your friend in the face and his nose begins to bleed.

 - While camping you receive several mosquito bites on your arms and legs.

 Level 5: Do nine requirements including the two starred *